 Fitzgerald countered that any firing that contravened a federal statute, as his allegedly had, could not qualify as an official act deserving of absolute immunity.
 But the Court rejected that argument, finding that Nixon’s allegedly unlawful firing of Fitzgerald “lay well within the outer perimeter of his authority.”
 Id. at 757.
 To conclude otherwise would “subject the President to trial on virtually every allegation than an action was unlawful, or was taken for a forbidden purpose,” robbing “absolute immunity of its intended effect.”
 Id. at 756.
 Also, any lawsuit over an allegedly unlawful firing would necessarily involve “an inquiry into the President’s motives,” which “could be highly intrusive.”
 Id.
 Thus, even an action that allegedly violated a federal statute, like an unlawful firing, could qualify as an official act that enjoyed absolute civil immunity.

 Nixon v.
-Fitzgerald sharply divided the Court, and Justice White’s dissent, joined by 3 other Justices, complained that the majority, by grounding its conclusion in separation of powers principles, had prevented Congress from establishing any remedy for Presidential misconduct, rendering the “criminal laws of the United States . . . wholly inapplicable to the President.”
+Fitzgerald sharply divided the Court, and Justice White’s dissent, joined by 3 other Justices, complained that the majority, by grounding its conclusion in separation of powers principles, had prevented Congress from establishing any remedy for Presidential misconduct.
+The majority had thus rendered the “criminal laws of the United States . . . wholly inapplicable to the President.”
 Id. at 765.
-The President, they believed, had thus become “above the law.”
+The President, the dissenters believed, had thus become “above the law.”
 Id. at 766.
 The Court’s opinion, on its face, meant that the President “is immune not only from damages actions but also from . . . criminal prosecutions” for his official acts.
 Id. at 780.